pvict/bial-telegram-bot/README.md

 - **[Telegram Bot API](https://core.telegram.org/bots/api)**
 - **[python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)**

-## :confused: How to contribute to project
+## :confused: How to contribute to the project

 - **Fork** the project;
 - Create a new branch with your changes: `git checkout -b my-feature`